JChris246/financial_tracker/README.md

 ### 🐋 Building with Docker

-TODO: add instructions (first dockerize the app ofc 😅)
+TODO: add instructions (first I need to dockerize the app ofc 😅)

 ## 👀 Preview